geoelectric/ui_auto_best_practice/uiabp.md

             assertEqual(camera.get_thumbnail_count, expected_thumbnails, …)
             assertEqual(camera.get_file_count(), expected_files, …)

-    Just keep the expression out of the assertion.

     This corresponds exactly to the rules:

     * Given _count_ times to do it, when I take that many photos I have that many thumbnails.
     * Given _count_ times to do it, when I take that many photos I have twice that many files

-    You could choose to take `count` and `file_count` separately as parameters, but now you’re no longer testing the business rule, you’re testing that whoever supplied the information did it correctly according to the business rule.

 ### Make the tests explicit about their assumptions and their intent.